22 Best Things to do in Niagara Falls, New York, in the Winter

 Niagara Falls Ice Winter

-Niagara Falls, NY, is a great place to visit in the winter, with plenty of off-season activities to keep everyone entertained!
-Niagara Falls is an ideal destination for a family trip, allowing every family member to find something to enjoy.
-Because the winter is the off-season, the hotels and activities in Niagara Falls, New York, are much cheaper.
+Niagara Falls, New York, is a great place to visit in the winter, offering a variety of off-season activities to keep everyone entertained.
+Located near Buffalo, Niagara Falls is an ideal destination for a family trip, offering something for every family member to enjoy.
+Since winter is the off-season, hotels and activities in Niagara Falls are significantly cheaper.

-In winter, the best things to do in Niagara Falls, New York, vary from tourist traps to playing in the great outdoors.
+In winter, the best activities range from tourist traps to enjoying the great outdoors.
 There’s something for everyone to enjoy, but here are 22 of our favorite winter activities in Niagara Falls, NY!

 The Best Niagara Falls, NY Winter Activities

 Disclosure: We may receive a small commission for any affiliate link you click.
-It will not increase your cost, and we remain unbiased.
+It will not increase your cost, and we remain unused.
 If we suggest an item, it’s because we adore it!

 Traveling with your family allows for valuable time with the ones you love and helps create lasting memories.
-In winter, the best things to do in Niagara Falls, New York, range from outside activities, like snowshoeing to observe the Falls, to indoor activities like swimming and dining.
+In winter, the best things to do in Niagara Falls, New York, range from outdoor activities, such as snowshoeing to observe the Falls, to indoor activities like swimming and ice skating.
 There’s something for everyone in a family getaway to Niagara Falls in the wintertime.
 If you’re looking for things to do in Niagara Falls, New York, in winter, you can also take a small group “Winter Wonderland” tour.

 Woman in front of Niagara River in Niagara Falls New York USA